PtaxaDev/PtaxaDev/README.md

 ---

 ## 🧰 About Me
-💡 Люблю автоматизировать задачи, настраивать серверы и экспериментировать с технологиями.
+💡 I love automating tasks, configuring servers, and experimenting with technologies.
-🎯 Сейчас изучаю новые подходы к full-stack разработке и DevOps.
+🎯 Currently exploring new approaches in full-stack development and DevOps.
-🛠 Опыт в **Lua, JavaScript, Docker, Apache, FiveM**.
+🛠 Experienced in **Lua, JavaScript, Docker, Apache, FiveM**.
-🌍 Постоянно ищу интересные проекты, в которые можно внести вклад.
+🌍 Always looking for interesting projects to contribute to.

 ---